slackapi/bolt-js/docs/_tutorials/getting_started.md

   signingSecret: process.env.SLACK_SIGNING_SECRET,
   socketMode: true,
   appToken: process.env.SLACK_APP_TOKEN,
-  port: process.env.PORT || 3000 // socket mode doesn't listen on a port, but in case you want your app to respond to OAuth, you still need to listen on some port!
+  // Socket Mode doesn't listen on a port, but in case you want your app to respond to OAuth,
+  // you still need to listen on some port!
+  port: process.env.PORT || 3000
 });

 // Listens to incoming messages that contain "hello"